 That’s also me in the photograph taken in 1891 or 1991 in historic Deadwood, South Dakota.

-Hear me (Madeira Desouza) in my own voice tell you why I wrote science fiction time travel adventures starting with Baja Clavius: Moon Men Deep Inside: Listen to podcast on Anchor by Spotify.
+Hear me (Madeira Desouza) in my own voice tell you why I wrote science fiction time travel adventures starting with Baja Clavius: Moon Men Deep Inside: Listen to podcast on RSS.com.

 Not for a Mass Audience

 I accept that my creative works—and bara in general—will not appeal to a “mass audience” in the gay worldwide community.
 Some gay men have said that they especially like how I depict men so realistically.
 Others not so much.

 I get emails and other messages from guys who obviously “get” what I’m trying to do.
 One comment explains what I mean.
 The guy wrote this:

 “Never have I been so aroused.
 I always feared to delve into my darkest fantasies but with you, I feel supported and understood.
 Your stories are a perfect blend of light and shadow, to put it in very simplistic terms.
 I confess that what also arouses me is a detail that most would find insignificant but which holds tremendous eroticism.
 Curled toes.
 That’s a soft spot of mine.
 I associate it with violent orgasms, when pleasure wracks the body, makes it convulse and twist right down to its toes.
 Thank you for your amazing work and your willingness to share it with us.
 I do hope to see more and more of it and praise you for your lack of fear regarding a subject most would not dare to broach.”